nocomplexity/ArchitecturePlaybook/quality.md

-Note that when you do a critical review on ISO20510 you will find that missing in ISO25010 is:
+Note that when you do a critical review on ISO20510 you will find that the following subjects are not explicit mentioned within the ISO25010 standard:

 *    Functional requirements
 *    Compliance (e.g. with laws, standards) requirements
 *    Documentation, Support and Training requirements and of course:

+Functional requirements and compliance can be covered functionality.
+Documentation, support and training is can be covered by maintainability and usability (operability).

+Process quality aspects like:

 *    Project Timing requirements
 *    Project Budget requirements

+Are not within scope of product qualities, but are of course of key importance on the product quality.